MarkPflug/MSBuildGitHash/README.md

 ## Version History

+_1.0.1_
+- Fixes an issue where git tags would appear in hash version, causing validation failure.

 _1.0.0_
 - Adds the ability to disable error when running outside a git repository via `<MSBuildGitHashValidateSuccess>false`.
 Will emit a warning instead of error in such case.
     Can be specified on MSBuild command line as `/p:MSBuildGitHashValidateSuccess=false` or by setting an environment variable of the same name/value.